DataDog/documentation/content/en/code_analysis/troubleshooting/_index.md

 ### Results are not being surfaced in the Datadog UI

-If you are running on a non-GitHub repository, make sure you first commit on your default branch (e.g. branch name like `master` or `main`).
+If you are running on a non-Github repository, ensure you first commit on your default branch (for example, a branch name like
+`master` or `main`).
 Once you commit on your default branch, non-default branches will be analyzed.

 You can always configure your default branch in your repository configuration.